Go back in time to discover the history of Dubai in the nearby mountain town of Hatta.

 These low-cost, desert-dwelling trees were enough to sustain daily life; dates would be harvested for domestic food needs or dried and sold.
 Palm leaves were woven into mats, fans and carpets, while tree trunks were used to construct tents and houses.

-Farming continues to be a major activity in Hatta and, today, more than 550 farms operate across the nearly 140 square kilometre area, representing 10% of the land.
+Farming continues to be a major activity in Hatta and, today, more than 550 farms operate across the nearly 140sqkm area, representing 10% of the land.
 Visitors can see the remnants of this past in small farms within the village, as well as plans for the future in the form of new bird and animal conservation areas.

 In the past, due to the scarcity of rainwater, residents had to depend on groundwater wells and springs.
 But following the construction of a number of dams, water is now available all year round in the wadis (valleys) cradled by the mountains.
 These are replenished by rainwater in winter, which typically breathes new life in the valleys, with flora and fauna emerging spectacularly.